 Most of the southern portion of Gunnison County falls under the jurisdiction of the Bureau of Land Management, including the singletrack hub of Hartman Rocks Recreation Area.
 Tons of camping, mountain biking and back road exploration are possible on BLM managed lands in the Gunnison Valley.

 The U.S.F.S maintains the vast majority of public lands in Gunnison County.
 The Gunnison National Forest is home to a large quantity of singletrack that visitors and locals enjoy.
 In addition to the regular swaths of National Forest that they are stewards of, they also host five Wilderness Areas in Gunnison County: Maroon Bells-Snowmass, Fossil Ridge, the Raggeds, West Elk and Collegiate Peaks.

 NATIONAL PARK SERVICE

-Below Curecanti NRA is the Black Canyon of the Gunnison National Park.
-This Park is one of the newest in the country and its namesake is one of the deepest/narrowest gorges in the world.
-From either rim you can stare straight down 2000′ to the roiling waters of the Gunnison.
-Due to its inaccessibility at the bottom, those who enter can be sure to find monstrous trout, Class V and VI whitewater, and some of the biggest multi-pitch routes in the west, all in one of the most stunning and empty places you’ll ever visit.
+Below Curecanti is the Black Canyon of the Gunnison National Park.
+Its namesake is one of the deepest/narrowest gorges in the world.
+From either rim you can stare straight down 2000′ to the roiling waters of the Gunnison River.
+Due to its inaccessibility at the bottom, those who enter can be sure to find monstrous trout, Class V and VI whitewater and some of the biggest multi-pitch routes in the west, all in one of the most stunning places you’ll ever visit.
 If the adventure of visiting the bottom isn’t for you, the Park Service maintains a Visitor Center and driving tour on the South Rim and several overlooks along the North Rim.